scgerkin/C964_Capstone/paper/paper.md

 - The prediction model will be evaluated for classification accuracy from validation and testing data that has been separated from all training.
 This evaluation will involve plotting the confusion values of true-positive rates vs the false-positive rates for individual diagnostic labels.
 - The REST API will be tested and monitored for load by issuing expected traffic requests to the API.
 The results of these tests will be used to adjust the server instance, auto-scaling settings, and resiliency of the API.
-- The front-end application will undergo end-user acceptance testing to validate the application meets the specifications and requirements created by `COMPANY_NAME` for usability.
+- The front-end application will undergo end-user acceptance testing to validate the application meets the specifications and requirements created by Arrow Medical Imaging for usability.

 ## Resources and Costs

 ### Programming Environment
 The following environments are to be used for the development and deployment of the final project.
 This is not meant to be a complete list and a full environment list will be available in the final source code.
 All tools listed below are open-source software.
-Licensing fees may apply, but are the responsibility of `COMPANY_NAME`.
+Licensing fees may apply, but are the responsibility of Arrow Medical Imaging.
 - Python 3.7.9
 - Anaconda 4.9.1
 - Docker 19.03.13